 WARNING: Do not swallow Contact Gel.
 Keep away from children.
 Avoid contact with eyes and injured skin.
 Do not use on patients who exhibit allergic reactions.
-Use only approved SenTec Contact Gel, clean tap water, sterile water or sterile saline solution.
+Use only approved Sentec Contact Gel.

 9. Pull the earlobe with the Ear Clip in horizontal position.
 Move the sensor horizontally into place with the cable preferably pointing to the crown of the head.
 Insert the sensor into the clip's retainer ring by gently pressing it until it snaps into the clip.